 There have been three changes to our internal migration methodology for mid-2017.
 The first change relates to how we account for the movements of the highly mobile population leaving higher education each year.
-The second change is in response to the unavailability of one of the key data sets used in the construction of internal migration estimates.
+The second change is in response to the unavailability of an important dataset used in the construction of internal migration estimates.
 The final change relates to an improved method for georeferencing record level data (this is the process by which we determine the geographical location of those on administrative data).

 Higher education leavers methodology (HELM)

-The Higher education leavers methodology (HELM) has been introduced to better address the movements of people leaving higher education each year.
-This builds on the method introduced in 2012 by moving those people who leave higher education each year, but do not update their patient register information, to local authority destinations based on the movements of past cohorts of similar higher education leavers.
+The higher education leavers methodology (HELM) has been introduced to better address the movements of people leaving higher education each year.
+This builds on the method introduced in 2012 by moving people who leave higher education but do not update their patient register information, to local authority destinations based on the movements of past cohorts of similar higher education leavers.

-In the method used between mid-2011 and mid-2016 those leaving higher education, but who didn’t update their patient register information in the year they left higher education were gradually, over a period of years, moved back to their location on the patient register.
+In the method used between mid-2011 and mid-2016, those leaving higher education but who did not update their patient register information in the year they left higher education, were, over a period of years, moved back to their location on the patient register.

 HELM is a two-stage process.